rcrowther/django-image-lite/README.md

 Image delivery is by template tag.
 The tags write HTML elements with an appropriate URL.
 The model tag constructs the URL by asking the model instances they receive.

 ## If you have done this before
-- [subclass the models for Image and Reform](#custom-image-repositories) to create a repository.
+- [subclass the base model for Image](#custom-image-repositories) to create a repository.
 Tweak settings.
 - Migrate custom repository tables
 - Set an [admin](#admin)
-- Create 'image_filters.py' files in page apps, then [subclass a few filters](#filters)
+- Create an 'image_filters.py' file in the app, then [subclass a few filters](#filters)
 - Insert [template tags](#rendering) into relevant templates